==================

 That would be in place of fins for stability and control.
 It allows the surfer to push down the water to have an upward force that is fit for gliding on the water.

-After submerging the bottom part, a surfboarder then does a pumping motion to launch.
+After submerging the bottom part, a surfboarder pumps to launch.
 The person continues to do this while the top of the board stays dry.

-So it is quite challenging to perform but an interesting activity to pursue.
+It is challenging to perform but an exciting activity to pursue.

 smiling sporty man in a black wetsuit riding the wave on a hydrofoil board

 Some foils even have an electronic gadget attached to them for propulsion.
-People call these boards e-Foils and are different than the boards for foil surfing.
+People call these boards e-Foils, which differ from those for foil surfing.

-In any case, you either need to pop up or have something pull you to take off and ride.
-Hence, it takes time and constant practice on a hydrofoil surfboard for mastery.
+You either need to pop up or have something pull you to take off and ride.
+Hence, mastering a hydrofoil surfboard requires time and constant practice.

 They use a technology that enables surfers to float above water to enjoy the modest and even high swells.
 Some are even motorized and thus move faster on the water.